Darkness at noon in the mind of fearful Damascus

 These days, Syrians do not only worry about the rebels and the army; they fear each other.

-Gunmen belonging to local vigilante groups aligned with the security forces now freely roam many neighborhoods close to rebellious areas.
+Gunmen belonging to local vigilante groups aligned with the security forces now freely roam many neighbourhoods close to rebellious areas.
 Reports of kidnappings and murders come daily.

 Every day, more and more Syrians are quitting Damascus.
 Many who left temporarily are now calling relatives to send on their clothes and furniture, for a more permanent relocation.